Karuitha/Karuitha/README.md

 - 👋 Hi, I’m @Karuitha, full name John karuitha from Kenya, East Africa.
+- ✨ I am a researcher in financial inclusion, microfinance and broader financial intermediation.
-- 👀 I’m interested in data science, especially R. I am yet to pick up some Python, Julia.
+- 👀 I’m also interested in data science, primarily using R. I am yet to pick up some Python, Julia.
 - 🌱 I’m currently learning data scientist with R at datacamp.com
 - 💞️ I’m looking to collaborate on doing machine learning projects, especially regarding financial inclusion in Africa
 - 📫 You can reach on email via jkaruitha@karu.ac.ke